dschanoeh/Kayak/doc/BCM server.md

     < interface command ival_s ival_us can_id can_dlc [data]* >

 ### Commands for transmission ###
+There are a few commands that control the transmission of CAN frames.
+Most of them are intervall based and the Socket CAN broadcast manager guarantees that the frames are sent cyclic with the given intervalls.
+To be able to control these transmission jobs they are automatically removed when the BCM server socket is closed.

 ##### Add a new frame for transmission #####
 This command adds a new frame to the BCM queue.
 An intervall can be configured to have the frame sent cyclic.